 Campaign structure shows how many campaigns you have, the products you are promoting in each of them, the number of ad groups you have, etc. Improving the campaign structure helps you to bid on products and search terms profitable to your business.
 It will help you know how to organize your product details to match your goals.

+Above is the Google shopping guide for your business.
 Google shopping is one of the best ways to get your products in front of the right audience.
-People can see your product image, read the description, and click to your store to check it out.
+People can see your product image, read the description, and click on your store to check it out.
 This helps to increase conversion rates (30% higher than text ads) tremendously.

 Google shopping also helps to boost website traffic, increase leads, and sales revenue.
-Setting up Google Shopping for your business is easy too.
-Follow the steps above and optimize your campaigns for better performance.
+Learn how to set up Google Shopping for your business by following the steps above and optimizing your campaigns for better performance.
 If you don’t have your products on Google Shopping, it is time to start.